magento/devdocs/src/guides/v2.3/config-guide/multi-site/ms_nginx.md

 ## Step 4: Update the Base URL configuration {#update-base-url}

-It is necessary to update the Base URL for the `french` and the `german` websites in the Magento admin.
+You must update the Base URL for the `french` and the `german` websites in the Magento admin.

 ### Update French Website Base URL